Proto-Indo-European homeland: Genetic research and migrations

+Archaeology and the spread of farming

 The idea that farming was spread from Anatolia in a single wave has been revised.
 Instead, it appears to have spread in several waves by several routes, primarily from the Levant.
 The trail of plant domesticates indicates an initial foray from the Levant by sea.
 The overland route via Anatolia seems to have been most significant in spreading farming into south-east Europe.

 According to Lazaridis et al. (2016), farming developed independently both in the Levant and in the eastern Fertile Crescent.
 After this initial development, the two regions and the Caucasus interacted, and the chalcolithic north-west Iranian population appears to be a mixture of Iranian Neolithic, Levant, and Caucasus hunter-gatherers.
 According to Lazaridis et al. (2016), "farmers related to those from Iran spread northward into the Eurasian steppe; and people related to both the early farmers of Iran and to the pastoralists of the Eurasian steppe spread eastward into South Asia".
 They further note that ANI (Ancestral North Indian) "can be modelled as a mix of ancestry related to both early farmers of western Iran and to people of the Bronze Age Eurasian steppe", which makes it unlikely that the Indo-European languages in India are derived from Anatolia.

 Alignment with the steppe theory

 According to Alberto Piazza "[i]t is clear that, genetically speaking, peoples of the Kurgan steppe descended at least in part from people of the Middle Eastern Neolithic who immigrated there from Anatolia."
-According to Piazza and Cavalli-Sforza, the Yamnaya culture may have been derived from Middle Eastern Neolithic farmers who migrated to the Pontic steppe and developed pastoral nomadism:
+According to Piazza and Cavalli-Sforza (2006), the Yamnaya culture may have been derived from Middle Eastern Neolithic farmers who migrated to the Pontic steppe and developed pastoral nomadism: